-Premise A says that your mother told you that a walk around the block would be good for stress relief.
+Premise A: Your mother told you that walking around the block would be good for stress relief.

-Premise B says that your doctor recommends 30 minutes of walking a day to relieve stress.
+Premise B: Your doctor recommends 30 minutes of walking daily to relieve stress.

-Premise C says that last week, after a stressful day, you walked around the block and felt better.
+Premise C: Last week, after a stressful day, you walked around the block and felt better.

-You may come to the conclusion that 30 minutes of walking around the block will help you relieve stress.
+From these observations, you might conclude that 30 minutes of walking around the block will help alleviate stress.

-In order for inductive reasoning to work, you will have to collect past experiences and observations.
+For inductive reasoning to work, you must collect past experiences and observations.
 We do this naturally, just by living!
-Then, when you encounter a situation that is similar to these past experiences, you draw on them for a better picture of outcomes.
+Then, when you encounter a situation similar to these past experiences, you draw on them for a better picture of outcomes.

 For example, maybe you have dealt with little siblings or cousins who respond to certain reinforcements or punishments in certain ways.
-When you get a job as a teacher, you may draw on those experiences when you make decisions about discipline because you have come to the conclusion that all children respond well to one strategy or another.
+When you get a job as a teacher, you may draw on those experiences when you make decisions about discipline because you have concluded that all children respond well to one strategy or another.

 Who is the Father of Inductive Reasoning?